-Savannah State University maintains a Military Liaison and a School Certifying Official in the Department of Military and Veterans Affairs under the Vice President of Student Affairs.
+Savannah State University maintains a School Certifying Official in the Department of Military and Veterans Affairs under the Vice President of Enrollment Management.
 Their duties are to coordinate between various Department of Defense and Veterans Administration agencies and to assist all students who are eligible for Veteran's Education Benefits.